ElkhalifaE/checkers0/README.md

 # nodejs commit

+- Converted the repository from firebase deployment back to development mode.
-Installed the node packages necessary for locally hosting the server on a computer that clones this repository.
+- Installed the node packages necessary for locally hosting the server on a computer that clones this repository.